GeorgeManakanatas/SimpleSite/README.md

 ### Prerequisites

 The project is built using the MEAN stack on Centos7.
-The frontend will use Angular , Bower , Bootstrap
+The frontend will use Vue and Bootstrap
-The backend will use Node, Express, mongoDB and mongoose
+The backend will use Node, Express, MongoDB and mongoose
 ```
 Give examples
 ```
 ### Installing

-#### Install mongoDB
+#### Install MongoDB
 Some of the following steps may require sudo privileges The first step is to add MongoDB to the YUM repo
 ```